Jairik/Parallel-Query-Processing-System/docs/bplus.md

 ---

-## 🚀 Role in Future Parallel Processing
+## 🚀 Role in Parallel Processing

 As we extend the system into a **parallel** query engine:

-* B+ trees will be duplicated or partitioned across workers
-* Range scans can be split across threads
+* **Shared Implementation:** There is one shared version of the B+ tree (`bplus.c`) used by all execution engines (Serial, OpenMP, MPI).
+* **No Internal Parallelism:** The B+ tree implementation itself is **not thread-safe** and cannot be safely parallelized internally (e.g., concurrent inserts are not supported).
+* **Parallel Usage:** Parallelism is achieved by higher-level engines (e.g., OpenMP, MPI) partitioning data or queries *before* accessing the B+ tree, or by using read-only concurrent access patterns where safe.
-* Indexes allow partition-aware scans rather than brute-force traversal
+* Indexes allow partition-aware scans rather than brute-force traversal.
-* Operations like distributed merge-joins can rely on sorted leaf chains
+* Operations like distributed merge-joins can rely on sorted leaf chains.

-This makes the B+ tree a **central performance component** of the entire engine.
+This makes the B+ tree a **central performance component** of the entire engine, even though it is a serial data structure.

 ---